Special Relativity -- Applications to astronomy and the accelerator physics: The Concept of Ordinary Space in Special Relativity

+The error in the last argument arises from the incorrect assumption that an inertial observer and an accelerated observer share a common 3-space.
+According to special relativity, an inertial observer and an accelerated observer (relative to the fixed stars) have distinct 3-spaces.
+The classical kinematics method used to compute the aberration of light effect is flawed because it treats the speed of light as a classical velocity, disregarding relativistic effects.
+In the classical approach, no fundamental distinction is made between the aberration of light and the aberration of raindrops.

-Now, it is very interesting to show that the geometric effects in our ordinary space world are closely associated with the relativity of simultaneity.
-In Fig. \ref{B102} the transmitted light beam is propagated at the angle $v/c$, yielding the phenomenon of the aberration of light.
-The question cannot be avoided relative to what a light beam propagated in the accelerated frame with angular displacement $v/c$?
-Suppose that an observer in the accelerated frame performs the direction of the light beam measurement and the plane wavefront of transmitted light beam is imaged by a lens to a diffraction spot which lies in the focal plane on the optical axis.
-Measurement of the direction of the optical axis with respect to the frame axes is equivalent to the determination the angular displacement.
-In order to detect the aberration of light effect inside the accelerated frame, it is obvious that some coordinate system with reference direction is needed.
-We must inquire in detail by what method we assign coordinates.
-This method involves some sort of physical procedure; eventually it must be such that it will be give us coordinates in both (inertial and accelerated) frame of reference.
+It is particularly interesting to observe that geometric effects in our ordinary space are closely linked to the relativity of simultaneity.
+In Fig. \ref{B102}, the transmitted light beam propagates at an angle of $ - v/c$, resulting in the phenomenon of light aberration.
+This naturally raises the question: relative to what does a light beam propagate within an accelerated frame when it undergoes an angular displacement of $ - v/c$?
+Consider an observer in the accelerated frame measuring the direction of the light beam.
+If the plane wavefront of the transmitted beam is focused by a lens, it will form a diffraction spot in the focal plane along the optical axis.
+Determining the direction of the optical axis with respect to the frame's axes is equivalent to measuring the angular displacement.
+To detect the aberration of light within the accelerated frame, it is essential to establish a coordinate system with a well-defined reference direction.
+This necessitates a detailed examination of the method by which coordinates are assigned—a process that inherently involves a physical procedure.
+Ultimately, this method must provide a consistent framework for defining coordinates in both inertial and accelerated reference frames.